Pee Poem

 look at all these people

-sitting in piles of piss
+sitting in piles of piss and we pause

 look down at our feet, fingers, potentially